COVID global health emergency is officially ending, WHO says, but warns virus remains a risk

 WHO's move follows a meeting of the United Nations agency's emergency committee Thursday, more than three years after the panel had first recommended in 2020 that the WHO declare an emergency over the outbreak in China.

-Several nations have already ended their own international COVID-19 emergencies, or plan to do so soon.
+Several nations have already ended their own national COVID-19 emergencies, or plan to do so soon.

 The Biden administration is allowing its public health emergency declaration to expire on May 11.
 The president has already signed a bill to end a separate "national emergency" for COVID-19.